FACTBOX-Possible candidates to become Japan's next prime minister | Politics

 In charge of Japan's rocky vaccination rollout, Kono ranks high on the list of voters want to see succeed Suga.
 Educated at Georgetown University and a fluent English speaker, the social-media-savvy Kono has served as foreign and defence minister and holds the portfolio for administrative reform.

 Kono has a reputation as a maverick but toed the line on key Abe policies.
 He has differentiated his conservative stances from those of his father, former chief cabinet secretary Yohei Kono, who authored a landmark 1993 apology to "comfort women", a euphemism for women forced to work in Japan's wartime military brothels.
-A member of powerful Finance Minister Taro Aso's faction, Kono has yet to formally declare his candidacy but media reports say his intention to run is strengthening.
+A member of powerful Finance Minister Taro Aso's faction, Kono has yet to formally declare his candidacy but media reports say he will likely throw his hat in the ring as early as Friday.

-"As for my next steps, I would like to make my decision after discussing this carefully with my fellow lawmakers and colleagues," he told reporters on Friday evening.
+Kono has held a series of meetings with ruling party grandees including Abe this week, in a move seen as laying the groundwork for his candidacy.
 SHIGERU ISHIBA, 64

 A former defence minister, Ishiba regularly ranks high in voter surveys but is less popular with party MPs.
 A security maven and rare LDP critic of Abe when the latter was in office, Ishiba has also held portfolios for agriculture and reviving local economies.